evoactivity/ember-modern-css/README.md

 ## Next Steps

-You can now customise your PostCSS and Tailwind configs, add your own PostCSS addons and make it work for you and your team.
+You can now customize your PostCSS and Tailwind configs, add your own PostCSS addons and make it work for you and your team.

 Once you have your CSS modernized I would suggest managing your images and fonts in a similar way.
 That will be my next article, using webpack's `asset/loader` for fonts and `responsive-image-loader` to generate responsive images from a single image import.